netanel-haber/profile/content/en/blog/Concurrency.md

   </tbody>
 </table>

-The rest of this article will discuss real world implementations of concurrent code.

-#### Real-world Solutions
+#### Challenges on the way to real-world solutions

 As mentioned, different frameworks expose different interfaces to programmers for writing concurrent code.
 Fundamentally, there are two challenges for language designers:

 1. **Implementation** - Developing the actual implementation(s) and mechanism(s) to allow for such code.
 This is not a trivial problem, especially if existing languages want to introduce new solutions.
 2. **Interface** - Exposing the syntax and high-level tools with which users may interact with the implementations.
 This is also not a trivial problem - as mentioned, thinking about concurrent code isn't straightforward.
 Accordingly, a good language will look for interfaces that allow for expressing concurrent code in a readable, easy-to-reason-about way.

 Let's give an example for a challenge on the implementation side.
 Python famously suffers from the <term>[GIL](https://www.youtube.com/watch?v=KVKufdTphKs)</term> - the global interpreter lock.
 This means that the python interpreter cannot run more than one line of python at any given time.
-If anything from the previous sections stuck with you, this means that Python effectively bans parallelization, and therefore cannot improve the execution time of CPU-bound programs with concurrency (**Within the same process** - more on this soon).
-Assuming only one line is running allows you to write nicer underlying implementations.
-Trouble is, years later suddenly multi-threaded parallelization became very important in all programming.
-Now, existing Python implementations such as CPython are in trouble because the one-line assumption is fundamentally baked in to the underlying C and lifting the GIL would break the interpreter.
-The ["Gilectomy"](https://www.youtube.com/watch?v=B_cQ0ykux_4), an attempt to remove the GIL from CPython, has yet to succeed and seems dead.
+If anything from the previous sections stuck with you, this means that Python effectively bans parallelization (**Within the same process** - more on this soon), and therefore cannot improve the execution time of CPU-bound programs using concurrency[^6].

-Let's look at another example for a challenge on the interface side.
-Javascript, async by default, used to only allow running code asynchronously using callbacks.
-Basically, we call some async function such as an http request.
-We would like to continue working though, as explained earlier.
-So we pass a "callback" to the http request function.
-This is a function that will run eventually with the result of the async operation and execute some side effect with it, such as changing the page the user is reading.
-We can then continue our work.
-This pattern famously suffered from a problem dubbed ["callback hell"](http://callbackhell.com/), where dependent chains of asynchronous calls, which by necessity meant nested callbacks, caused increasing right-indentation of code, until the actual final callback code started on the 100th column, say.
+Let's look at another example for a challenge, this time on the interface side.
+Javascript, an async language by default, used to only allow running code asynchronously using callbacks functions.
+These functions are passed to async calls, that will eventually run with the result of async operations and execute side effects, such as changing the page the user is reading.
+Once we register a callback, we can continue working while the resource fetches.

+This pattern famously suffered from a problem dubbed <term>["Callback Hell"](http://callbackhell.com/)</term>, where dependent chains of asynchronous calls, which by necessity meant nested callbacks, caused increasing right-indentation of code, until the actual final callback code started on the 100th column, say.

   <pre>
   This